 If you’re not on a very tight schedule then you just need to have a look at our list of Argentina’s popular destinations.
 Make your pick and find out yourself why people love to go there!

 El Chaltén: Welcome to Argentina’s trekking capital.
 With stunning landscapes and many trails for day hikes and multi-day treks it’s a top spot for both beginning hikers as hardcore trekking specialists.

 Córdoba: You won’t regret making the trip to Argentina’s 2nd biggest city.
 With the historical Unesco city center, the vibrant student life, the local’s people great humor and the amazing destinations the province has to offer it really deserves a place in this list.

 Tilcara: This is the main tourist destination in the Quebrada de Humahuaca.
-It is very touristy but also charming and entertaining and it’s a wonderful base to expore the province of Jujuy
+It is very touristy but also charming and entertaining and it’s a wonderful base to explore the province of Jujuy.

 Puerto Madryn & the Península Valdés: Rarely we have been so overwhelmed by a destination!
 Whales, penguins, sea lions & sea elephants, orcas, dolphins, many birds, guanacos, armadillos, Patagonian hares … you can all tick them of your list here!

 Rosario: At 310 km northwest of Buenos Aires, Rosario, the 3rd biggest city of Argentina, is easy to reach.
 Combine culture here like the important National Flag Monument and many museums with enjoying the impressive Paraná River and its popular river beaches and delta islands.

 Less famous but incredibly beautiful places you won’t regret adding to your travel list!
 They are maybe not the first destinations that pop up in your mind when planning your trip to Argentina, but, believe us, they are stunning!